ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 go run .
 ```
 This will install Go dependencies and run the main program, which will send some data over `Unix` socket, and Netcat will show the data.
+In this case, it is just random bytes from TPM.

 ## Additional help